Saving Outlook Messages¶

 Next time you invoke MessageSave, it remembers the options you used previously.
 So if you are saving with the same settings, you can simply click Save Now.

-AutoSave (new in MessageSave 5.0) allows you to map Outlook folders to file system folders.
-Such that whenever a message is moved or copied to a particular Outlook folder, it is automatically saved to the corresponding file system folder.
+MessageSave allows you to map Outlook folders to file system folders, such that whenever a message is moved or copied to a particular Outlook folder, it is automatically saved to the corresponding file system folder.

 If you have folders for your projects or clients in both Outlook and file system (local hard drive or a shared drive on a file server), you can easily keep them in sync.